-Another interesting dynamic I find in this kind of triangle is the married man can be functioning (unconsciously for most) in a pseudo-fathering role for himself and his wife.
+Another interesting dynamic I find in this kind of triangle is, the married man could be functioning (unconsciously) in a pseudo-fathering role for himself and his wife.
 What this means is he’s like a father figure (less intimate for him) for her, regardless of how good of a husband he is, she (the married woman) keeps him as her husband in order to replay some part of her own relationship to her own father (who might have been absent or not loving).
 Basically, she married a man that can do this for her, even though he’s not doing a few other things she needs as well.

 The clues for this kind of dynamic can sometimes be found in their sexual relationship.
 If sex is kind of weak and the romance is minimal, that could make it easier to create a father-daughter bond out of a husband-wife relationship.

 The fact is, when your past issues are not resolved chances are you’ll recreate them in some way in your current relationships.
 The point is, this underlying father-daughter thing would help us understand why the married woman is not eager to let go of her husband when she has hot sex to look forward to with this ‘other man’ who is trying to persuade her to leave him.

 OK, on to the married woman.
 I left the best for last because in this particular triangle, with one woman and two men, the triangle is really under her control.
 She’s the orchestra leader, so to speak.
 Her psychological issues are running the show, or more precisely, the triangle.
 The hard part is, she’s usually too well defended to get help for her problematic love life.